 The analysis of the TBLE will be divided into three parts.
-The first part deals with the total shear stress in the inner region of the boundary layer, where the advective terms in the TBLE are neglected.
+The first and second parts deal with the total shear stress in the inner region of the boundary layer, where the advective terms in the TBLE are neglected.
+The analysis in the first part will lead to a velocity profile in the viscous sub-layer, where also the Reynolds stress can be neglected.
 The overlap region is investigated in the second part.
-In the third part, we will briefly discuss the outer part of the boundary layer.